Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 for nanoscale phenomena.
 Maxwell equations are solved with Gauss's law for necessary corrections.
 Each of relativistic particles are advanced in time.

-An explicit simulation code must require the Courant condition, Dx(length)/Dt(time step) > c, the speed of light.
+All explicit simulation code must satisfy the Courant condition, that is, Dx(length)/Dt(time step) > c, the speed of light.

 Ref: Molecular dynamics, M. Tanaka, Computer Physics Communicatios, vol.241, 56 (2019);